hauner/openapi-generatr-spring-mvc-sample/README.md

 # openapi-processor-spring (mvc) sample project

 This repository is obsolete.

-The sample has moved to the samples project [spring-mvc][oap-samples].
+The sample has moved to the [samples project][oap-samples] into the sub folder [samples/spring-mvc][oap-samples-spring-mvc].

 This is a simple Spring Boot (gradle) project that is using
 * [openapi-processor-spring][oap-spring] to